TinyCircuits/TinyCircuits-TinyTVs-Firmware/README.md

 ### 1. Installing libraries

-Unzip and move each of the folders in `src` (called that instead of 'lib' because of Arduino nomenclature) to your `Documents/Arduino/libaries` folder
+Unzip and move each of the folders in `src` (called that instead of 'lib' because of Arduino nomenclature) to your `Documents/Arduino/libraries` folder
 * `JPEGDEC`: library for decoding JPEG frames for serial streaming and JPEG AVI video playback
 * `SdFat`: library for interacting with SD cards
 * `IRemote`: for handling the remote IR receiver and IR codes

-Leave these custom libaries in the `src` folder
+Leave these custom libraries in the `src` folder
 * `TinyScreen`: modified TinyScreen+ library to include support for TFT displays
 * `GraphicsBuffer2`: modified TinyScreen+ library for text rendering in an arbitrary buffer location